 The respondent is a 21-year-old man from Afghanistan.
 On the 26th of February, around midnight, he started to cross the border from Serbia to Hungary along with a larger group of people.
-They had to climb over two fences, where the respondent was unlucky and broke his ankle jumping down from the second fence.
+They had to climb over two fences.
+When jumping down from the second one, the respondent injured his ankle.

 Ten minutes later police officers arrived at the point where the respondent was and apprehended him.
-The rest of the group were able to run away and could therefore avoid being stopped by the officers.
-The first authorities arriving at the point were three Hungarian border police officers, one woman, and two men.
+The rest of the group was able to run away and could therefore avoid being stopped by the officers.
+The respondent reported that the first authorities arriving at the point were three Hungarian officers – identified by the respondent as part of the Border Police -, one woman, and two men.
 Afterwards, two Hungarian army soldiers joined them, both male.
-The respondent pledged the police officers to call the ambulance because he could not walk but they did not call the ambulance until one hour later.
+The respondent reportedly pledged the police officers to call the ambulance because he could not walk but they did not call the ambulance until one hour later.

 On the 2nd of March, after he had left the hospital, Hungarian authorities brought the respondent to the border with Serbia in a big van.
-The respondent was asked to leave the car at the Tompa Border Crossing Station.
-At this location, there were two army soldiers and one Hungarian police officer present.
-This last one took pictures of the respondent and also recorded some video clips with a camera.
+The respondent described that he was asked to leave the car at the Tompa Border Crossing Station, where there were three officers present – he identified them as two army soldiers and one Hungarian police officer.
+This last one reportedly took pictures of the respondent and also recorded some video clips with a camera.
 They took his fingerprints and then called the Serbian border police in order to pick him up as he was unable to walk on his own.

-On the Serbian side of the border, the respondent expressed his wish to the officers to be brought to Sombor, but instead they suggest him to take a taxi.
+According to the respondent, on the Serbian side of the border, he expressed his wish to the officers to be brought to Sombor, but instead they suggested him to take a taxi.
 As he did not have any money, he took a bus to Subotica and there changed onto a train to Sombor.
 He went to see a doctor in Sombor on the 3rd of March.
 However, he did not have anywhere to sleep there so he went back to the camp in Subotica, to have a follow-up inspection with a doctor there on the 10th of March.